First of all, a reminder of our values

 For example, the:

-- Cold calling, and telling people that we have the perfect job for them, when it is not true
+• Cold calling, and telling people that we have the perfect job for them when it's not true

-There are much more examples and stories that can be told, but you get the gist (and have certainly experienced these things yourself).
+There are many more examples and stories that can be said, but you get the gist (and have certainly experienced these things yourself).

 We have chosen to do things the hard way, but the right way!

-If you are avoiding binge eating for the sake of your health and lifespan, it is not easy but it is worth it.
+If you're avoiding binge eating for the sake of your health and lifespan, it is not easy, but it's worth it.

 Avoiding underhanded recruiting tactics will slow the growth of our business, especially in the beginning.
-We believe in our vision for the future so will not waver from our values.
-Slow, steady and honest will win the race, we are sure of it.
+We believe in our vision for the future, so we'll not waiver from our values.
+Slow, steady and honest will win the race, we're sure of it.

-If you have been in the industry for some years, it is likely that you have experienced the good and the bad recruiters.
-We are here to tell you that there is a way for you only to experience positive things with your recruiter for the rest of your career.
-The way to achieve this is by finding a good one, and sticking with them.
+If you've been in the industry for some years, you've likely experienced the good and bad recruiters.
+We're here to tell you that there's a way for you only to experience positive things with your recruiter for the rest of your career.
+The way to achieve this is by finding a good one and sticking with them.

-There is a reason why we use the same doctor, dentist, accountant or lawyer.
-It is because trust is built over the years.
-To change is to take a risk, the risk to your families health or finances is too great to experiment with health, finance and legal professionals.
+There's a reason why we use the same doctor, dentist, accountant or lawyer.
+It's because trust gets built over the years.
+To change is to take a risk, the risk to your families health or finances is too significant to experiment with health, finance and legal professionals.

 Surely the same consideration applies to your career?